titivermeesch/CommandTimer/docs/docs/intro.md

 Follow this tutorial to create your first scheduled command.

 CommandTimer works with tasks.
 Tasks define a group of commands that follow the same execution schema.
-An execution schema is a set of settings that define when certain commands get executed
+An execution schema is a collection of settings and conditions that define when certain commands get executed.

 ## Creating a task